 Name

 What was the gift or hospitality?

-What is your best estimate of its

-market value or cost?
+What is your best estimate of its market value or cost?

-M/ba provided it?

 Who provided it?

 When and where did you receive it?

 Does it come within one of the

-general consents set out in the
+general consents set out in the Members' Code on gifts and

-Code of Conduct?
+Hospitality?
 If so, which?

-Did you get the consent of any

-officer before accepting it?
+Did you get the consent of any officer before accepting it?
 If so,

 who?

-Were there any special
+Were there any special circumstances justifying

-circumstances justifying

-acceptance of this gift or
+acceptance of this gift or hospitality?

-hospitality?

-Do you have any contact in your

-role as Councillor with the
+Do you have any contact in your role as Councillor with the

 person or organisation providing

 the gift or hospitality?
+Data

 Signed Date